Hanna Marin: Casting

 In December 2009, The Futon Critic confirmed the casting of Ashley Benson as Hanna Marin.

 Relationships

 Sean Ackard

 Hanna's relationship with Sean started before the first episode.
 She thought he was the love of her life after she became a popular girl, and he noticed her.
-She had to struggle with Sean's decision to not have sex yet and she doubts if he really likes her.
-Their relationship ends later, during a party where she passed the limits with him, and he got upset.
+She has to struggle with Sean's decision to not have sex yet, and she doubts if he likes her.
+Their relationship ends later, during a party where she passes the limits with him and he gets upset.